About

 The 4% Low-Income Housing Tax Credit (LIHTC) program is a vital federal resource for the creation and preservation of affordable housing for low-income households, typically those earning no more than 60% of the AMI.
 Developers can automatically receive these credits when they utilize tax-exempt bonds to finance at least 50% of their project costs.
 The 4% credits provide a long-term commitment to affordability through a reduction in federal tax liability, making them a powerful tool for subsidizing project development costs.
 Compliance with regulatory requirements, including rent limitations and tenant income certifications, is mandatory to maintain the tax credit benefit.
 Engage with our team to navigate the complexities of incorporating 4% LIHTC into your development plan in Travis County, and bring affordable living spaces to fruition.

-Below are the standard terms set by the TCFC Board of Directors that developers must agree to in order to be eligible for a partnership with TCFC, regardless of whether the property deal is Workforce or 4% LIHTC.
+Below are the standard terms set by the TCFC Board of Directors that developers must agree to in order to be eligible for a partnership with TCFC, for Workforce property deals.

 Name